 Far from playing down the consequences of racial persecution, this research sets out above all to document the many losses in terms of productivity and culture, and the many culpabilities that continued even after the end of fascism.
 It is important that these are known about.
 The forgotten stories that emerge also speak of resourcefulness and talent, commitment and determination, and recognise the value of the contributions made by exponents of Italian culture abroad.

-This project Intellectuals displaced from fascist Italy, launched by the University of Florence on the occasion of the 80th anniversary of the «racial laws», has received financing from the Regione Toscana (Bando Memoria 2018), and enjoys the patronage of institutions and organisations outside Italy whose support and resources have greatly facilitated research: The New York Public Library, the Council for At-Risk Academics in London, through which the papers respectively of the ECADFS and the SPSL have been made available, and the John D. Calandra Italian American Institute, CUNY, and the Central Archives for the History of Jewish People, Jerusalem.
+This project Intellectuals displaced from fascist Italy, launched by the University of Florence on the occasion of the 80th anniversary of the «racial laws», has received financing from the Regione Toscana (Bando Memoria 2018), and enjoys the patronage of institutions and organisations outside Italy whose support and resources have greatly facilitated research: The New York Public Library, the Council for At-Risk Academics in London, through which the papers respectively of the ECADFS and the SPSL have been made available, the John D. Calandra Italian American Institute, CUNY, and the Central Archives for the History of Jewish People, Jerusalem.